mattmaynes2/aria/reports/final/3-Technical/2-Details/06-Component.md

 InternalMessaging interface provides a way for components that are running in the same process as the Exchange Server to send and receive event messages.
-The IPCMessaging interface allows components that are running in different processes to send and receive messages from one another, using an IPC (Interprocess Communication) protocol.
+The IPCMessaging interface allows components that are running in different processes to send and receive messages from one another, using an IPC (Inter-process Communication) protocol.
 The IPC protocol is described in further detail in section [Appendix J-1](#J-1).
 Details about individual implementing this component can be found in [Appendix H-1](#H-1).